marnelfr/back-to-laravel/README.md

 And then, we can access a collection of posts related to a category using ``$category->posts``

-While setting our foreign attributes, we can set constrained and some cascade operations if we want:
+While setting up our foreign attributes, we can set constrained and some cascade operations if we want:
 ````injectablephp
 $table->foreignId('post_id')->constrained()->cascadeOnDelete();